Hell Hole Swamp: Hell Hole Swamp Festival

 The Hell Hole Swamp Festival takes place during the first weekend in May at Jamestown, on the northern edge of the swamp.
 It is a typical Southern festival complete with a cocoa spitting contest, arm wrestling, beauty contests and much more.
 One unique event of the festival is the Hell Hole Gator Trot 10k, colloquially called the Redneck Run.
 It began in 1976 and is one of the oldest road races in South Carolina.

 Hell Hole Swamp Gang

-A group of native sons of Berkeley County boasted of their membership in the illustrious Hell Hole Swamp Gang.
+A group of native sons of Berkeley County boasted of their membership in the Hell Hole Swamp Gang.
 They were 1st congressional district Representative L. Mendel Rivers, Governor of South Carolina Robert Evander McNair, state Senator Rembert Dennis, and Columbia mayor Lester Bates.
 Rivers was especially proud of the uniqueness of being born in this remote area and would tell reporters that he was "from Gumville.
 It's near Hell Hole Swamp.
 If you don't know where it is, look it up."